reuben-thomas/tp/docs/UserGuide.md

    Some example commands you can try:

 - `login`: A pop-up appears for you to log in to your account.
-- `list`: Lists all contacts.
+- `list`: Lists all employees.
 - `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Urgent i/123 d/DeviceInfoXYZ s/pending_approval`:
-  Adds a contact named `John Doe` to DeskFlow.
+  Adds a employee named `John Doe` to DeskFlow.
-- `delete 3`: Deletes the 3rd contact shown in the current list.
+- `delete 3`: Deletes the 3rd employee shown in the current list.
-- `set_status 3 s/none`: Sets the status of the 3rd contact to `none`.
+- `set-status 3 s/none`: Sets the status of the 3rd employee to `none`.
-- `filter_status s/none`: Filter all contacts that have `none` as a status.
+- `filter-status s/none`: Filter all employees that have `none` as a status.
-- `clear`: Deletes all contacts.
+- `clear`: Deletes all employees.
 - `logout`: Logs out of account.
 - `exit`: Exits the app.